 Another one of the spies, we learned, was preparing a bomb of his own and even delivered dynamite and detonation caps to Sebold.

 Once we had enough information to pinpoint the members of the ring and enough evidence for an airtight case, the 33 spies were arrested.
-Nineteen quickly pled guilty; the rest were found guilty at trial in the days following the Pearl Harbor attack.
+Nineteen quickly pled guilty.
+The remaining 14 spies were brought to trial in Brooklyn, New York, on September 3, 1941; they were all found guilty by jury on December 13, 1941.

 As a result of the massive investigation, the FBI—and America—entered the war with confidence that there was no major German espionage network hidden in U.S. society.